nltp-ashes/Western-Goods/README.md

 >    - Added a debug mode that prints information in the console/log to make troubleshooting easier;
 >    - Moved addon removal into a check box in MCM;
 > • New items :
+>    - Added a new tech item : a BIC lighter, usable to light cigarettes and campfires;
 >    - Added three new magazine : European Car magazine, EVO magazine and Gameland magazine;
 >    - Added six new food items : Oreo, Mon Cheri, Ferrero Rocher, Toblerone, French MRE and a sandwich;
 > • Other additions :